What is resilience?

 Cognitive Behaviour Therapy (CBT)

-CBT is offered to staff following a referral to Occupational Health.
+CBT can be offered to employees following a referral to Occupational Health.
 These one-to-one sessions focus on the concept that your thoughts, feelings, physical sensations and actions are interconnected, and that negative thoughts and feelings can trap you in a vicious cycle.
 CBT aims to help you deal with overwhelming problems in a more positive way by breaking them down into smaller parts.

 SilverCloud (online CBT)